 COOKING THE FISH

 – Rub the fish inside and out with sea salt, then place onto a tray.
-Put herbs into cavity and score the skin three times and put slices of lemon on each fish and squeeze the juice of a lemon over the over the fish.
+Put herbs into cavity and score the skin three times and put slices of lemon on each fish and squeeze the juice of a lemon over the fish.
 Top with slices of butter.

 – Place fish in a pre-heated oven (moderate to hot) for 15 to 20 minutes.
 Halfway through the cooking time, take out of the oven and spoon over juices and put back in the oven for the remainder of time.
 To check, run a filleting knife into the fish along the backbone and if it comes away easily from the bone then it’s ready.